3lch4rl05/ohana/README.md

 - [ ] It can connect to Google spreadsheets and update specific spreadsheets with the calculated data.
 - [ ] It can connect to Google gmail to get information about your Amazon orders and give you a summary report.

 **NOTE:** This is still work in progress.
 I'm currently working on all these features myself and I will keep updating this repo as frequently as possible.
-You will know what features are ready by looking at the checkmarks on the list of features.
+You will know what features are ready by looking at the checkmarks on the list above.

-**Sources:**
+**References:**

 The Word Ohana Is A Modern Invention
 https://kenconklin.org/mediawiki/index.php?title=The_Word_%27Ohana_Is_A_Modern_Invention